kaytiie/IoT-based-Air-Quality-Monitoring-System/README.md

 This project aims to design and implement an **Indoor Air Quality Monitoring System** using an **ESP32** microcontroller.
 The system continuously measures key environmental parameters such as **temperature, humidity, gas concentration, and dust density** to evaluate air quality.

-All collected data are sent to a **cloud platform (ThingsBoard or ThingSpeak)** for real-time visualization and analysis.
+All collected data are sent to a **cloud platform (ThingsBoard)** for real-time visualization and analysis.
 This helps users monitor indoor air conditions and maintain a **healthy living environment**.

 ---